Visual diff

 Using Visual diff

-Visual diff is enabled by default and it’s only available on pull request builds.
+Visual diff is enabled by default and is only available on pull request builds.
+It works by comparing the current page with the default version of the documentation (e.g. where / redirects to).

 Troubleshooting Visual diff